-We’ll share more Galaxy S10 5G price and release date info as soon as we hear more from Samsung.
+We’ll share more Galaxy S10 5G release info when other carriers get aboard.
 Be sure to check out even more Galaxy S10 coverage below!

 - Samsung Galaxy S10 Plus review: Find out how the new S10 family feels and works.

 - Samsung Galaxy S10 announced: Here’s everything you need to know about the new flagship series from Samsung.